anjulbhatia/PyPOS/README.md

 8. Python libraries: pyqt5, pandas, matplotlib, mysql.connector, rich

 # Installation and Setup
 1. Install PyPOS " $ git clone https://github.com/anjulbhatia/PyPOS " or downloading and expanding the .zip file at the path of your comfort.
+2. $ pip install -r requirements.txt
 2. Run setup.py and provide it with the useful insights.
 3. Run the main.py and login to your account.